prysmaticlabs/prysm/CONTRIBUTING.md

 You can explore our [Open Issues](https://github.com/prysmaticlabs/prysm/issues) in-the works for our different releases.
 Feel free to fork our repo and start creating PR’s after assigning yourself to an issue of interest.
 We are always chatting on [Discord](https://discord.gg/CTYGPUJ) drop us a line there if you want to get more involved or have any questions on our implementation!

+Please, do not send pull requests for trivial changes, such as typos, these will be rejected.
+These types of pull requests incur a cost to reviewers and do not provide much value to the project.
+If you are unsure, please open an issue first to discuss the change.

 ## Contribution Steps

 **1. Set up Prysm following the instructions in README.md.**